Glen Douglas Halt railway station

 Glen Douglas Halt railway station was known as Craggan in the line's construction reports, also Glen Douglas Siding, Glen Douglas Platform (Private), Glen Douglas (Private) and finally Glen Douglas Halt.
-Opened by the North British Railway in 1894 or 1895 its status has changed several times along with its official name.
+Opened by the North British Railway in 1894 its status has changed several times along with its official name.
 The form Glendouglas was also sometimes used, such as on the platform name board.

 Location

 This old station on the Glasgow-Crianlarich trunk section of the West Highland Line was situated in a remote spot above Craggan, Loch Long, at the head of Glen Douglas, which drops away east to Inverbeg on Loch Lomond.
 It is in the parish of Luss, historically in Dunbartonshire, now in the Argyll and Bute Council area.
 It is at a local summit (560 feet, 171 m) between the stations of Garelochhead and Arrochar and Tarbet.

 The site is accessible by a short track from the public road between Craggan and Inverbeg via Glen Douglas.
 The Three Lochs Way, a 34-mile (55 km) off-road walking and cycle route between Balloch and Inveruglas, passes by the station.